abdurrahmanibnghufran/abdurrahmanibnghufran.github.io/README.md

 ### Hi there 👋
+AbdurRahman Ibn Ghufran is a behavioural trainer and public speaker, however, he is famous for his public speaking.

 <!--
 **abdurrahmanibnghufran/abdurrahmanibnghufran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.